bluezald/angular-playground/Overview.md

     // less specific cause the order matters
 ]
 ```
+- pathMatch - (prefix | full) - prefix means redirect if the URL starts with the specified path.
+And full if it fully matches.

 - Passing Parameters to a Route
 ```javascript
 <a [routerLink] = "['/products', product.productId]">{{product.productName}}</a>